-The Oregon Opportunity Grant (OOG) is Oregon's largest state-funded need-based grant program for students planning to go to college.
+The Oregon Opportunity Grant (OOG) is Oregon’s largest state-funded need-based grant program for students planning to go to college.
 Opportunity Grants are funded primarily by Oregon taxpayers.
-More than 36,000 students received OOG awards totaling $57.3 million in the 2014-15 academic year.
-For the 2015-17 biennium, Oregon's Legislative Assembly approved a budget of $140.9 million for Oregon Opportunity Grants, an increase of 23.6% over total funding for 2013-15.
-OSAC anticipates disbursing nearly $69 million to approximately 40,000 students for the 2015-16 academic year.
+More than 34,000 students received OOG awards totaling almost $55 million in the 2013-14 academic year.
+In 2014-15, OSAC anticipates disbursing more than $58 million to approximately 35,000 students.

 Three Steps to Apply for an Oregon Opportunity Grant